ModelTC/TFMQ-DM/README.md

 ### Inference

-After quantization process, you can generate images you like.
+After the quantization process, you can generate images you like.
 You can remove `--use_aq`，`--aq 8` to cancel activation quantization.

 #### DDIM